bokrosf/snake/docs/devlog.md

 - render
 - entity hierarchy traversal

+# 2024-04-15 Entity lifetime management
+### Creation
+  - Can only be created by the ```entity::create``` static method.
+This is important because the currently active scene must register the entity to it's root objects.
+This method triggers the creation event that can be handled.
+  - ```app``` class handles the entity creation event and adds the entity to the currently active scene.
+  - ```scene``` handles the addition by checking if the specified entity is a root object and adds it to the root objects.

+### Deletion
+  - ```entity::destroy``` method must be called for deletion.
+This method triggers the destroy requested event that can be handled.
+  - Can not be reverted.
+If an entity once marked for destroyal then it will be destroyed.
+  - This is needed because the destroyal isn't immediate but occurs after update and before the rendering phase.
+It ensures that entities deleted exactly once.
+Entities must be alive during the different instances's update calls.
+Updates called in undefined order.
+If an entity destroyed during an update call then that's the result of the update if it's interpreted as a program state transition.
+Therefore it doesn't need to be rendered to reflect the destroyed state.
+  - ```app``` class handles the entity deletion event and marks the entity for deletion in the currently active scene.
+  - ```scene::mark_as_destroyed``` marks the entities to be destroyed by adding them to a dictionary.
+  - ```scene::destroy_marked_objects``` executes the concrete freeing up.
+It's invoked by the ```app``` class before the rendering phase.
+    - Detaches each marked entities from their parents.
+This way they become root entities and they also removed from their parents' children collection.
+    - They removed from the root objects because they are not part of the scene anymore.
+    - Concrete delete operator called on each marked entities that frees them up by calling their constructor.
+    - The marked object collection cleared.

 # 2024-04-15 App
 - Entrypoint of the application
 - Initializes the engine and subsystems